|(ziv-aflibercept) injection, for intravenous use||Rx only|

 5 WARNINGS AND PRECAUTIONS

 Patients treated with ZALTRAP have an increased risk of hemorrhage, including severe and sometimes fatal hemorrhagic events.
-In patients with mCRC, bleeding/hemorrhage (all grades) were reported in 38% of patients treated with ZALTRAP/FOLFIRI compared to 19% of patients treated with placebo/FOLFIRI.
+In patients with mCRC, bleeding/hemorrhage (all grades) was reported in 38% of patients treated with ZALTRAP/FOLFIRI compared to 19% of patients treated with placebo/FOLFIRI.
 Grade 3–4 hemorrhagic events, including gastrointestinal hemorrhage, hematuria, and post-procedural hemorrhage, were reported in 3% of patients receiving ZALTRAP/FOLFIRI compared with 1% of patients receiving placebo/FOLFIRI.
 Severe intracranial hemorrhage and pulmonary hemorrhage/hemoptysis including fatal events have also occurred in patients receiving ZALTRAP.

 Monitor patients for signs and symptoms of bleeding.
 Do not initiate ZALTRAP in patients with severe hemorrhage.
 Discontinue ZALTRAP in patients who develop severe hemorrhage [see Dosage and Administration (2.2)].